-It can be hard to untangle these symptoms.
+This is one of the most common questions about mental health – it can be hard to untangle these symptoms.
 Usually, stress is a response to something external that we are experiencing; a direct ‘fight or flight’ response defined as occurring when we feel our capacity to meet a demand is outweighed by the demand itself.
 Signs of stress are much the same as anxiety, and we might notice our muscles tense, our breathing quicken, our mind fog or our heart start to race.
 The difference here however is that stress is usually tethered to a specific demand, and eases as we tackle it.

 An anxiety disorder however encompasses symptoms that tend to stick around after the stressful situation has passed or resolved – or without one being there at all.
 Panic attacks, restlessness, racing heart, obsessive thinking and hot and cold flushes are all symptoms you might be familiar with.
 If signs or symptoms of stress or anxiety are gearing up to significantly impact our day to day lives, or look to be lasting far longer than we think they should, then it’s important to head to your doctor to get some support.